stevenh/tracktools/cmd/tracktools/docs/tracktools_convert.md

       --decoder string     Override Decoder for the input --encoder string     Override Encoder for the output -h, --help               help for convert
-      --note string        Override tags for the output --tags stringArray   Override tags for the output --track string       Override track for the output --vehicle string     Override vehicle for the output
+      --note string        Override Note for the output --start-date date    Override StartDate option for output (format YYYY-MM-DD) (default 0001-01-01) --tags stringArray   Override Tags for the output --track string       Override Track for the output --vehicle string     Override Vehicle for the output
 ```

 ### Options inherited from parent commands